debashish4/simpleReactToDo/README.md

 # React based Simple To Do list
-This app is a very simple todo list manager made react JS.
+This app is a very simple todo list manager made using react JS.

 # How to Run
 1.```npm install```